 We commission a wide range of programmes and initiatives that support you to have the right knowledge and develop the skills you need to look after yourself.
-If you have a long term condition, there are a range of support groups that can help you develop your skills and learn how to manage your condition.
+If you have a long term condition there are a range of support groups that can help you learn how to manage your condition.
 Some of these programmes are for people with specific conditions and some are for people with one or more long-term conditions.
 Please see the range of groups below and how you can access them.
-We have shown which services are condition specific.

 The Expert Patients Programme (EPP)

 The Expert Patients Programme (EPP) is for any adult living in Islington who has one or more long-term health conditions such as asthma, arthritis, multiple sclerosis (MS), depression, diabetes, chronic obstructive pulmonary disease (COPD), heart disease, sickle cell, HIV, ME/chronic fatigue, chronic pain or any other condition.
 The course is also available for carers.

 The course is designed to help you cope with your health condition and improve your quality of life.
 It is a free six-week course that can help you take more control of your health by learning new skills to manage your condition on a daily basis.
 Each weekly session lasts two and a half hours.

 Islington has a wide and varied diabetes self-management offer.
 The Diabetes Self-management Programme for Patients (DSMP) aims to help people strengthen their health-related behaviours by developing health literacy, building appreciation of peer support, developing collaborative decision-making skills and building knowledge and skills around self-management techniques.
 The course is free and runs over seven weekly session.
 Each session is three hours.

 All diabetes healthcare professionals, including your GP, can refer you onto the course.